 Now, I can do anything with the Mac Pro, for example, have a virtual assistant render videos for Uthena YouTube channel or render long-format videos on it without disrupting my live streaming setup.

-This monitor on the right, this monitor is my OBS setup.
+The monitor on the right is my OBS setup.
 This shows whatever I’m recording.
 I can quickly see whatever it is I’m recording.
 I can switch between scenes with hotkeys on my keyboard or with Elgato Stream Deck.

 I put the live chat on the 2 monitors above when I’m live-streaming.
 I just click on the restream app on my computer.
 I pull the live chat up and drop it on the monitor.
 This way, I’m able to see live chat and I don’t have to move my eyes very far when I’m looking at it.